Protected: 100 HUNTLEY STREET MARKS 40 YEARS OF DAILY CHRISTIAN BROADCASTING ON JUNE 15TH WITH CELEBRATORY SHOW

 Christian TV Media Producers Announce Merger

-crossroads-context-mergerBURLINGTON, Ontario, November 1, 2016 – Two of the nation’s foremost Christian media producers have agreed to merge under one name.
+/in News /by CrossroadsBURLINGTON, Ontario, November 1, 2016 – Two of the nation’s foremost Christian media producers have agreed to merge under one name.
 The Boards of Directors for Crossroads Christian Communications Inc. (CCCI) and Media Voice Generation (MVG), are pleased to jointly announce a merger that will be formed under Crossroads Christian Communications Inc.

-We are very pleased to welcome Media Voice Generation and their program, Context with Lorna Dueck, to the CCCI family of companies,” said Gil Scott, Chairman, Crossroads Christian Communications Inc. “We look forward to growing the Body of Christ through the efforts of this merger.
+“We are very pleased to welcome Media Voice Generation and their program, Context with Lorna Dueck, to the CCCI family of companies,” said Gil Scott, Chairman, Crossroads Christian Communications Inc. “We look forward to growing the Body of Christ through the efforts of this merger.”

-Cheryl Hudson, Board Chair of Media Voice Generation added, “This partnership pursues creative ranges of media communication in the hope that faith in the Good News is explored and considered.
+Cheryl Hudson, Board Chair of Media Voice Generation added, “This partnership pursues creative ranges of media communication in the hope that faith in the Good News is explored and considered.”

 This move joins Canada’s two most public Christian media brands with the common vision of a united platform for delivering Christian media.
 The merger will further strengthen Christian media outreach and bring together two distinct voices: the MVG-produced, Context with Lorna Dueck (Context), which will retain its identity of speaking with a relevant journalistic voice to a diverse and significant audience, and the Crossroads-produced 100 Huntley Street, Canada’s longest-running daily television program.
 The merged entity and two media products will continue under the leadership of Crossroads CEO, Lorna Dueck, in Burlington, ON.